Accenture/reactive-interaction-gateway/docs/rig-ops-guide.md

 `FIREHOSE_KINESIS_HTTP_TARGETS` | List of HTTP endpoints where events will be sent from `FIREHOSE_KINESIS_STREAM | ["http://localhost:4040/todo"]
 `FIREHOSE_KINESIS_STREAM` | Kinesis stream RIG will use as a firehose consumer.
 Events will be sent to `FIREHOSE_KINESIS_HTTP_TARGETS | "RIG-firehose"
-`HOST` | Hostname for Phoenix endpoints (HTTP communication). | "localhost" `INBOUND_PORT` | Port at which RIG exposes proxy and websocket/sse communication. | 4000
+`HOST` | Hostname for Phoenix endpoints (HTTP communication). | "localhost" `JWT_BLACKLIST_DEFAULT_EXPIRY_HOURS` | DEPRECATED.
-`JWT_BLACKLIST_DEFAULT_EXPIRY_HOURS` | DEPRECATED.
 Default expiration time in hours for blacklisted JWTs.
 Used if JWT doesn't have an expiration time in claims. | 1
 `JWT_ROLES_FIELD` | DEPRECATED.
 Key in JWT claims under which roles are set for each user. | "roles" `JWT_SECRET_KEY` | The secret key used to sign and verify the JSON web tokens. | ""